yourvick/eamena_tutorials/README.md

 ##### Cause

-- Click on the ‘Cause’ field and choose an option from the Dropdown list \(Figure 6\)\.
+- Click on the ‘Cause’ field and choose an option from the Dropdown list\.
 	- Refer to the Glossary for detailed definitions of the terms\.
 	- ‘Unknown’ should be selected when you cannot identify a specific Disturbance Cause, but you can identify the disturbance effects \(see below\)\.
 	- ‘No Visible/Known’ should be selected when there are NO identifiable or known disturbances\.

 ![Graphical user interface, application, Teams](images/151.jpg)

-  Figure 6

 ##### Cause Certainty